 The presence of Streets & Sanitation's blue Snow Fighting Trucks plowing and salting Chicago’s streets is an unmistakable sign that it is once again winter in the Windy City.

 Streets & Sanitation coordinates Chicago's snow and ice control efforts from Snow Command located in the 911 Center on West Madison Street.
-This high tech command center allows us to access and view more than 1,000 cameras and monitor a network of more than 60 pavement sensors to get a quick and accurate assessment of our pavement conditions citywide and in outlying areas.
+This high tech command center allows us to access and view more than 1,500 cameras and monitor a network of more than 60 pavement sensors to get a quick and accurate assessment of our pavement conditions citywide and in outlying areas.
 We track incoming weather systems via Doppler radar and through constant communication with our meteorological consultants and the National Weather Service.
-And we combine all of these technologies along with the Global Positioning Systems on all of our trucks to strategically deploy our snow personnel and any or all of our 278 Snow Fighting Trucks or 30 smaller plows.
+And we combine all of these technologies along with the Global Positioning Systems on all of our trucks to strategically deploy our snow personnel and any or all of our 287 Snow Fighting Trucks or 26 smaller plows (4X4).

-Streets & Sanitation is responsible for maintaining winter roadway safety on a route system of 9,456 lane miles, the equivalent distance of going from Chicago and Sydney, Australia (9,235 miles).
+Streets & Sanitation is responsible for maintaining winter roadway safety on a route system of 9,456 lane miles.
 Our routes consist of city main streets, side streets and Lake Shore Drive.
-The expressway system that travels through Chicago is maintained by the State of Illinois' Department of Transportation, IDOT, and their familiar orange trucks.
+The expressway system that travels through Chicago is maintained by the State of Illinois' Department of Transportation, IDOT.

 During a snow program Streets & Sanitation’s first priority is to clear our main routes and Lake Shore Drive.
 We will generally remain on these primary routes until a storm subsides.
-Once arterial streets are patrolled and deemed safe is generally when Snow Command turns our attention to the side streets.
+Once arterial streets are patrolled and deemed safe, Snow Command turns attention to the side streets/residential.

-While most side streets are cleared by full size Snow Fighting Trucks, Chicago's narrowest side streets are cleaned by a fleet of 30 smaller plows.
-These include 4x4 pick up trucks with plows and Snow Tigers, which are narrow plows with heavy salt capacity
+While most side streets are cleared by full size Snow Fighting Trucks, Chicago's narrowest side streets are cleaned by a fleet of 26 smaller plows.
+These include 4x4 pick up trucks with plows which are narrow plows with heavy salt capacity

 A separate snow related parking ban exists for another 500 miles of main streets and can be activated after there are at least two inches of snow on the street.
 While the 2” snow inch ban is not activated often, motorists who are parked there when it is could receive a ticket or find that their vehicle has been relocated in order to facilitate snow clearing operations.